apache/cloudstack-documentation/source/adminguide/service_offerings.rst

       Storage for the volume to be provisioned.
 If no such primary storage exists, allocation from the disk offering will fail..

-   -  **Public**: Indicate whether the service offering should be available all domains or only some domains.
+   -  **Public**: Indicate whether the disk offering should be available all domains or only some domains.
 Choose Yes to make it available to all domains.
-Choose No to limit the scope to a subdomain;
+Choose No to limit the scope to one or more domains.
+When 'Public' is set to 'no' a multi-selection list box is displayed.
+One or more domains can be selected from this list box.
-      CloudStack will then prompt for the subdomain's name.

 #.
 Click Add.

+..
+[2] These options are dependant on the capabilities of the hypervisor or the shared storage system which the VMs are on.
+   If the hypervisor or underlying storage don't support a particular capability in the offering, the setting will have no effect.

 Modifying or Deleting a Service Offering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Service offerings cannot be changed once created.
-This applies to both
+Service offerings cannot be materially changed once created.
+This applies to
-compute offerings and disk offerings.
+both compute offerings and disk offerings.
+However their name, description
+and scope can be modified.
+To edit the name or description navigate to the
+service offering's detail page and click on the edit icon |edit-icon.png|.
+To alter the scope (zones and domains) that an offering is available in
+click on the update offering access button |update-service-offering-button.jpg|.

 A service offering can be deleted.
 If it is no longer in use, it is
 deleted immediately and permanently.
 If the service offering is still in